 Erin Schilling Programming Committee Member

-Erin Schilling (she/her) has worked in art handling, installation, and museum collections in the Bay Area for the past two and a half years, both during and following the completion of her M.A. in Museum Studies from San Francisco State University.
-She is currently an Assistant Preparator at the Oakland Museum of California and has also worked at the Contemporary Jewish Museum, the Berkeley Art Museum and Pacific Film Archive, the Museum of the African Diaspora, and the San Francisco Museum of Modern Art.
-Outside of work, you'll find her hiking, exploring the Bay Trail by bike, or indulging in ballet and contemporary dance classes.
+Erin Schilling (she/her) is a queer femme arts worker who has worked in installation, production, and museum collections care in the Bay Area for the past five years, both during and following the completion of her M.A. in Museum Studies from San Francisco State University.
+She is currently an Associate Preparator at the Oakland Museum of California and has also worked at the Contemporary Jewish Museum, the Berkeley Art Museum and Pacific Film Archive, the Museum of the African Diaspora, and the San Francisco Museum of Modern Art.
+Outside of work, Erin spends time volunteering in her community, hiking, exploring the Bay Trail by bike, taking dance classes, and mastering the pandemic-era group chat.